tsotelo99/csw/initiatives/indigenous-crossings.md

 # Coordinating Committee

-· Joshua L. Reid (Snohomish Tribe of Indians), History and American Indians Studies Departments, Director of the Center for the Study of the Pacific Northwest, University of Washington
+## Joshua L. Reid (Snohomish Tribe of Indians)
+History and American Indians Studies Departments, Director of the Center for the Study of the Pacific Northwest, University of Washington.

+## Samuel Truett
-· Samuel Truett, History Department, Director of the Center for the Southwest, University of New Mexico
+History Department, Director of the Center for the Southwest, University of New Mexico.

-· Elizabeth Ellis (Peoria Tribe of Indians of Oklahoma), History Department, Princeton University
+## Elizabeth Ellis (Peoria Tribe of Indians of Oklahoma)
+History Department, Princeton University.

+## Rani-Henrik Andersson
-· Rani-Henrik Andersson, Department of Cultures, University of Helsinki
+Department of Cultures, University of Helsinki.